QuarkChain/bench_kvdb/doc/paper.md

 - Overall block cache hit rate
 - **I/Os per Get — the final target metric**

+In Pebble, all block reads (filter, Top-Index, index, and data blocks) during a `Get` operation are routed through the BlockCache.
+Every lookup first consults the cache, and a cache miss typically results in a single underlying physical read under minimal readahead and compaction interference.

 $$
 \text{I/Os per Get} \approx \frac{\text{BlockCacheMiss}}{\text{GetCount}}
 $$

-This approximation holds in steady state because Pebble routes **all** block reads (filter, Top-Index, index, and data blocks) through the BlockCache.
-Every lookup first consults the cache, and **a cache miss typically results in a single underlying physical read** in steady state, **with minimal readahead and compaction interference**.

-With sufficient warm-up, most SST files are already resident in TableCache, and OS page-cache effects are minimized.
+where **BlockCacheMiss** is the total number of block-cache misses across all block types (Bloom filters, Top-Index blocks, index blocks, and data blocks), and **GetCount** is the number of completed `Get` operations measured.

 As a result, `BlockCacheMiss` closely tracks the practical physical read pressure and provides a stable, implementation-aligned measure of per-lookup I/O cost.